MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgGroupDriveRootSubscription.md

   - `[LatestSupportedTlsVersion <String>]`: Optional.
 Specifies the latest version of Transport Layer Security (TLS) that the notification endpoint, specified by notificationUrl, supports.
 The possible values are: v1_0, v1_1, v1_2, v1_3.
 For subscribers whose notification endpoint supports a version lower than the currently recommended version (TLS 1.2), specifying this property by a set timeline allows them to temporarily use their deprecated version of TLS before completing their upgrade to TLS 1.2.
 For these subscribers, not setting this property per the timeline would result in subscription operations failing.
 For subscribers whose notification endpoint already supports TLS 1.2, setting this property is optional.
 In such cases, Microsoft Graph defaults the property to v1_2.
   - `[LifecycleNotificationUrl <String>]`: Optional.
 The URL of the endpoint that receives lifecycle notifications, including subscriptionRemoved, reauthorizationRequired, and missed notifications.
 This URL must make use of the HTTPS protocol.
   - `[NotificationQueryOptions <String>]`: Optional.
 OData query options for specifying value for the targeting resource.
 Clients receive notifications when resource reaches the state matching the query options provided here.
 With this new property in the subscription creation payload along with all existing properties, Webhooks will deliver notifications whenever a resource reaches the desired state mentioned in the notificationQueryOptions property.
 For example, when the print job is completed or when a print job resource isFetchable property value becomes true etc.  Supported only for Universal Print Service.
 For more information, see Subscribe to change notifications from cloud printing APIs using Microsoft Graph.
   - `[NotificationUrl <String>]`: Required.
 The URL of the endpoint that will receive the change notifications.
 This URL must make use of the HTTPS protocol.
+Any query string parameter included in the notificationUrl property will be included in the HTTP POST request when Microsoft Graph sends the change notifications.
   - `[NotificationUrlAppId <String>]`: Optional.
 The app ID that the subscription service can use to generate the validation token.
 This allows the client to validate the authenticity of the notification received.
   - `[Resource <String>]`: Required.
 Specifies the resource that will be monitored for changes.
 Do not include the base URL (https://graph.microsoft.com/v1.0/).
 See the possible resource path values for each supported resource.

-INPUTOBJECT `<IFilesIdentity>`: Identity Parameter
+`INPUTOBJECT <IFilesIdentity>`: Identity Parameter
   - `[ColumnDefinitionId <String>]`: The unique identifier of columnDefinition
   - `[ColumnLinkId <String>]`: The unique identifier of columnLink
   - `[ContentTypeId <String>]`: The unique identifier of contentType